Meta Description Examples for Homepages, Blogs & Businesses

 “Search engines show the meta description in search results mostly when the searched-for phrase is within the description, so optimizing the meta description is crucial for on-page SEO.”

-But without a doubt optimizing your meta descriptions is an important factor of on-page SEO.
+But without a doubt, optimizing your meta descriptions is an essential factor of on-page SEO.

 The importance of meta descriptions should never be overlooked.